-- 1. From of old, the menorah, with its almond decorations and seven lamps, pointed to the seven spirits of God as those who watch over Israel (the show bread) in the holy place (i.e., with respect to Israel's call to become a kingdom of priests and a holy nation). - 2.
-John wrote the salutation of the Revelation as an anticipation of his vision of the heavenly throne room, to draw the reader's attention to the role of the seven spirits, a matter which readers would otherwise easily overlook amidst the many stunning images of the book. - 3.
+- 1. From of old, the Menorah, with its almond decorations and seven lamps, pointed to the seven spirits of God as those who watch over Israel (as symbolized by the show bread in the holy place).
+The seven spirits probably watched over Israel particularly with respect to Israel's call to become a kingdom of priests and a holy nation. - 2.
+John wrote the salutation of the Revelation as an anticipation of his vision of the heavenly throne room (Re 4), to draw the reader's attention to the role of the seven spirits, a matter which readers would otherwise easily overlook amidst the many stunning images of the book. - 3.
 We should not identify the seven spirits of God with other groups of seven angels in the Revelation. - 4.
-Since the seven spirits of God serve as the eyes of Lamb and are sent out into all the earth like the eyes of the LORD in 2Ch 16.9 and Zec 4.10, they probably range to and fro (roam) like the eyes in those antecedent passages, in the typical movement of census takers (2Sa 24.2,8) and those tasked with supporting the godly population (2Ch 16.9). - 5.
+Since the seven spirits of God serve as the eyes of Lamb and are sent out into all the earth like the eyes of the LORD in 2 Chronicles 16.9 and Zechariah 4.10, they probably range to and fro (roam), not only like the eyes in these passages, but also like the census takers of old (2Sa 24.2,8). - 5.
 As the eyes of the LORD, the seven spirits of God do not add to God's innate omniscience, but as watchers they will confirm what the final Judge already knows, and as witnesses will provide illumination before the throne on judgment day. - 6.
-As witnesses at the final judgment, the seven spirits of God ( = the eyes of the LORD) will testify as needed against the wicked, but will also testify to the faithful living of the righteous. - 7.
-Thus, for the churches who realized that the eyes of the LORD constantly watched them, it was appropriate that the apostle John would wish them favor and harmony from those watchers, the seven spirits of God, who would in the coming Day support them before the great white throne.
+As witnesses at the final judgment, the seven spirits of God (= the eyes of the LORD) will testify as needed against the wicked, but will also testify to the faithful living of the righteous. - 7.
+Thus, for the churches who realized that the eyes of the LORD constantly watched them, it was appropriate that the apostle John would wish them favor and harmony from those watchers, the seven spirits of God, who would support them before the great white throne in the coming Day.